mui/mui-x/docs/data/data-grid/pagination/pagination.md

 The Data Grid uses the [Table Pagination](/material-ui/api/table-pagination/) component from the Material UI library which doesn't support `estimated` row count.
 Until this is supported natively by the Table Pagination component, a workaround to make the localization work is to provide the `labelDisplayedRows` function to the `localeText.MuiTablePagination` property as per the locale you are interested in.

-The Grid injects an additional variable `estimated` to the `labelDisplayedRows` function which you can use to accomodate the estimated row count.
+The Grid injects an additional variable `estimated` to the `labelDisplayedRows` function which you can use to accommodate the estimated row count.
 The following example demonstrates how to show the estimated row count in the pagination footer in the Croatian (hr-HR) language.

 ```jsx